17 Things You Should Know Before Moving to Italy

 Start building a customised plan with a free quote to protect your most important assets – you and your family.

 If you’re an EU citizen, settling down in Italy is not a difficult process.
 In most cases, you can stay in the country as long as you want, providing you register your fixed address with your nearest Ufficio Anagrafe (General Register Office).

-However, if you aren’t an EU citizen – which may soon be the case for Brits – and you wish to live in Italy long-term, you will need to get your hands on a permesso di soggiorno (residency permit).
+However, if you aren’t an EU citizen – here’s looking at you, fellow Brits – and you wish to live in Italy long-term, you’ll first need to successfully apply for a Long Stay visa.